 Clicky

 Why do things disappear?
 From socks that go missing in the dryer to your own wallet.
 They just walk away, I guess.
-Your watercraft is no different, things will disappear for no good reason.
+Your Sea-Doo is no different, things will disappear for no good reason.

-You see, a Sea-Doo key is no ordinary key; it’s a digital one.
-To get a new key up and running, your Personal Watercraft (PWC) needs to cozy up with a dealership’s computer.
-Unfortunately, there’s no way to mimic or copy an existing Sea-Doo key.
-If you need a new one, the whole Sea-Doo has to make a trip to the shop for key programming.
+You wouldn’t believe the times customers reach out, wondering about getting a new key.
+The most common question that pops up is, “Can you just copy the key?”
+Well, let me clear this up – a Sea-Doo key isn’t like your regular keys that you can easily duplicate.
+You see, the key is not ordinary; it’s a digital one.
+To get a new key, the whole watercraft needs to cozy up with a dealership’s computer!
+Unfortunately, there’s no way to mimic or copy an existing key.
+If you need a new one, the whole watercraft has to make a trip to the shop for key programming.

 Why Is Power Sports Security So Important?

+I have noticed that when people lose their keys, they often ask why such a thing is needed?
+Why can’t they have a simple key, or why have any key?
 Thieves love stealing power sports vehicles, from ATVs to jet skis and everything between.
 There is a huge market to either sell them to unknown buyers or part them out online.

 The great thing about Sea-Doo, or BRP, who also owns Can-Am, is that the wrong key makes the vehicle a dud.
-You can’t bypass it and will require a lot of work to get it going again.
-This makes Sea-Doo’s less of a target than other brands.
+You can’t bypass it without the proper computer and software!
+This makes them less of a target than other brands.
+It’s a huge pro for Sea-Doo!
+I still suggest getting a lock to keep the Sea-Doo secured to the dock.
+Or have a lock for the trailer to lock it down.

-The Types Of Sea-Doo Keys
+The Types Of Keys

 Sea-Doo has two types of keys, and both types can have many different shapes.
 One key is a simple kill-switch style and the other is a digital.

-The digital key came about in 1996 and has changed once, it used to be metal contacts, but now the new style uses an RF signal.
-The digital keys need to be programmed to the watercraft and done with special software and hardware found at the dealership.
+The digital key came about in 1996 and has changed once, it used to be metal contacts, but now the next gen style uses an RF signal.
+The digital keys need to be programmed to the Sea-Doo and done with special software and hardware found at the dealership.
+The kill-switch style is a simple rubber tab, or the newest style is a plastic clip with a magnet.
+They can be found on models before 1996 and even today on some Sparks.
+These keys don’t need to be programmed, and you can buy them online.

 How The Digital Keys Work

-When a Sea-Doo key is programmed to the watercraft, that set of numbers is added to a slot in the Sea-Doo’s computer.
+The digital keys have a chip inside, and that chip has a set of numbers unique to that fob.
+When a key is programmed to the Sea-Doo, that set of numbers is added to a slot in the computer.
 You have 8 to 16 slots depending on the model and year, so you can have 8 to 16 keys, with 8 being the most common.

-Can You Bypass A Sea-Doo Key?
+Can You Bypass It?

-The Sea-Doo key is a theft deterrent.
-The new Sea-Doo’s in the crate are not programmed, and no key will work.
-The watercraft needs to be programmed by the dealership computer and the keys added if you want it to run.
+The honest truth is that you CANNOT bypass a Sea-Doo digital key.
+I know people try, but the stuff that controls the keys is hardwired into the computer.
+If the Sea-Doo doesn’t use a digital key, then any non-digital key will work.
+The key is a theft deterrent.
+The Sea-Doo’s in the crate are not programmed, and no key will work.
+The Sea-Doo needs to be programmed by the dealership computer and the keys added if you want it to run.
+(The software is called BUDS, it’s what the dealership uses)

-How To Get A Replacement Sea-Doo Key?
+Lost Your Key?
+Here’s How To Get A replacement:

+Digital keys can also be bought online too, but it’s best to buy it from the dealership or repair shop so you don’t buy the wrong one!
+With so many styles of digital keys, I’m seeing people buy the wrong keys now.
 All Sea-Doo’s made after 1996 and are not Sparks, will have a digital-key.
 Some Sparks do have a digital-key, you can tell it’s a digital-key because it will have a white plate that says “Sea-Doo” like in the image below.

-Older Sea-Doo’s have the style below that are digital.
+Older Sea-Doo’s have the style below that are digital:

 Sea-Doo replacement key

+The digital keys need to be programmed by a dealership or repair shop with the correct software and hardware.
 You will need to bring the whole unit to the dealership and the battery must be charged.
 They can NOT duplicate a key, and they can NOT help you if you have the VIN.
-The whole watercraft has to be hooked up to a computer and the new keys added.
+The whole Sea-Doo has to be hooked up to a computer and the keys added.

 What The Multiple Color mean